Shippable/docs/sources/deploy/deploy-mvp-1.md

 **Jobs**

-* `app_service_definition` is a job of type [manifest](/platform/workflow/job/manifest) used to create a service definition of a deployable unit of your application, encompassing the image, options and environment that is versioned and immutable.
+* `app_service_def` is a job of type [manifest](/platform/workflow/job/manifest) used to create a service definition of a deployable unit of your application, encompassing the image, options and environment that is versioned and immutable.
 * `app_deploy_job` is a job of type [deploy](/platform/workflow/job/deploy) which deploys a [manifest](/platform/workflow/job/manifest/)  to a [cluster](/platform/workflow/resource/cluster/).

 Jobs are defined in your [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file, that should be created at the root of your repository.
 Please find an overview of jobs [here](/platform/workflow/job/overview/).